ammiel333/COMP2113-Project/README.md

 ## Features Included

-It includes a list of features included in the code by each team member.
+It provides a list of features implemented by each team member in the code.

 ---